20 Tips To Make Flying Easier For People With Back Pain

-However nowadays it's a totally different story.
+However, nowadays it's a totally different story.

 Because since my back problems began, flying has become a total ordeal for me.

-I dread it for weeks in advance because I know the torture that is coming.
+So much so that I dread it for weeks in advance because I know the torture that is coming.

 And it's not just me either.

-It's almost enough to make you give up long haul flights for good right?
+Which is almost enough to make you give up long haul flights for good right?